Code Compliance for Hazardous Materials

-Adoption of the latest building and fire codes is only part of the safety solution.
+Adoption of the latest Building and Fire codes is only part of the safety solution.
 Codes must also be effectively and uniformly enforced to ensure that buildings and their occupants benefit from advances in technological provisions in the codes.
-When hazardous materials are involved, this process begins with an Opinion and Report, performed by a qualified firm or person approved by the Building Official, which identifies the hazards and the applicable codes.
+When hazardous materials are involved, this process begins with a Hazardous Material Opinion and Report, performed by a qualified firm or person approved by the Building Official, which identifies the hazards and the applicable codes and appropriate methods of protection.
 Enforcement of the codes falls to the Authority Having Jurisdiction (AHJ).
 Only the AHJ has the ability to “approve” a design and installation.
 They do so by looking at the “prescriptive” language included in the codes and when the prescriptive language is silent, requiring a performance-based solution to accomplish the intent of the codes.

 Primarily, code enforcement falls into two areas of responsibility.
 First are the Building Inspectors - local government Building Officials who review design plans; inspect construction work and issue building and occupancy permits.
 Once the building is completed and occupied, Fire Inspectors visit each building annually to verify that required Life Safety systems – including Hazardous Material Emergency Alarm Systems - are maintained according to the provisions of the original Building Permit(s) and Certificate(s) of Occupancy.